thanpolas/thanpolas.github.com/_posts/javascript/2013-02-25-announcing-the-release-of-mantri.md

 ### There Are no Conflicts With Other Libraries

-By design, [Google's dependency system][calcdeps] that Mantri incorporates, is agnostic of its suroundings.
+By design, [Google's dependency system][calcdeps] that Mantri incorporates, is agnostic of its surroundings.
 A nice way to think of Mantri is as a plain python file operation that also happens to know how to talk Javascript.

 That leaves plenty of room for hacking, abusing and generally knocking yourselves out with any imaginable combination of dependency management libraries.